Chaoses-Ib/IbDOpusScripts/README.md

   e.g. `Speak "My Moon My Man"`

 ## Scripts
-To use a script (except for DialogJump), you need to download it and put it into `/dopusdata\Script AddIns`.
+To use a script, you need to download it and put it into `/dopusdata\Script AddIns` (except for DialogJump).

 - [DialogJump](Scripts/DialogJump.ahk)